FOGProject/fog-docs/docs/management/dashboard.md

 ![[MenuBar.png]]

-This menu appears at the top of every page on Fog\'s web UI.
+This menu appears at the top of every page on Fog's web UI.
 The icons are, from left to right:

 Menu Logo | Name | Description